Kapernikov/skaffold-helm-tutorial/chapters/05-service.md

   - port: 5432
 ```

 This will serve as the front door of a pod selected because it has a label app set as "postgresql-db".
 It matches the label we have set on the statefulSet!
+And that's not all! services can be linked to multiple pods having the same label and will in that case also be a load balancer between them.

 ![statefulset-with-service](../imgs/statefulset-with-service.png)